-A childhood cancer diagnosis may result in a child not being able to attend school for a period of time.
-The Childhood Cancer Association recognises the challenges that this may create for the child’s educational development, and therefore developed the Home Tutor Scheme.
+A childhood cancer diagnosis may result in a child not being able to attend school for a period of time and we recognise the challenges that this may create for the child’s educational development and offer two programs to assist.

 Home Tutor Scheme